 With the results of these tests, you will understand the type of myeloma you have.
 Not all myeloma is genetically the same.
 There can be standard or high-risk types of myeloma.
 The genetic tests (via a bone marrow biopsy) must be run before you get treatment, otherwise, there are no myeloma cells to test.
 Treatment does differ between standard and high-risk myeloma.
 You are fighting a war and you want to understand your enemy.

 No one should have to go through their myeloma journey alone.
 Receiving help from a more experienced myeloma patient can reduce your anxiety, help navigate different myeloma treatments and resources, and provide an emotional connection with someone who is going through a similar experience.
-A Myeloma Coach can be chosen by interest area, geographic area, or type of myeloma.
-You can have one or more Myeloma Coaches and the relationship can be short or long-term.
-You can also sign up as a Myeloma Coach if you are interested in sharing your experience as a mentor.
+A HealthTree Myeloma Coach can be chosen by interest area, geographic area, or type of myeloma.
+You can have one or more Coaches and the relationship can be short or long-term.
+You can also sign up as a HealthTree Myeloma Coach if you are interested in sharing your experience as a mentor.
 This program has positively impacted hundreds of myeloma patients on both the giving and receiving end of the program.

 HealthTree Cure Hub provides a suite of tools to help you stay ahead of your myeloma.